 Stark desert scenes and formations along the climb.

 Mile eight -- Corkscrew Peak upper right third of photo.

 Mile markers from the start of the climb to the pass.

 Bring lights if you start mid afternoon or later.

 There can be a brutal headwind climbing Daylight Pass.

 PJAMM finishing up #6 of our 10 DV climbs in 2014.

-Traffic and Roadway report: As of October, 2014, the roadway surface was excellent throughout this ride but the shoulder is fairly narrow.
+Traffic and Roadway Surface Report: As of October 2019, the roadway surface was excellent throughout this ride, but the shoulder is fairly narrow.
 There is minimal but fast moving traffic along this climb.

 A nice hike off the Beatty Road-Daylight Pass Route is the Keane Wonder Mine

 AllTrails.com: “Keane Wonder Mine Trail is a 8.1 mile lightly trafficked out and back trail located near Death Valley, California that offers the chance to see wildlife and is rated as difficult.
 The trail is primarily used for hiking and nature trips.”